uberhacker/camera/README.md

 2. 640x480
 3. 1024x768

-Select the screen resolution: 2
+Select the image resolution: 2
 Enter the number of frames: 3
 Enter the delay between frames (sec): 4
 ```